 Development of the current suicide prevention plan included reviewing the previous suicide prevention plan approved in 2008.
 In September 2006, Governor Arnold Schwarzenegger directed the former Department of Mental Health to develop a statewide strategic suicide prevention plan.
 The plan was approved by the Governor's Office on June 30, 2008.
 Many of the actions recommended were not fully implemented.
 The current plan retains much of what was proposed, with updated best practices in means restriction, health care, and data monitoring and evaluation.
-Key advancements directed by the previous plan - some of which were partially implemented - are briefly highlighted below.
+Key advancements directed by the previous plan - at least partially fulfilled - are briefing highlighted below.